List of Houston Astros seasons: Record by decade

 The following table describes the Astros' MLB win–loss record by decade.

-These statistics are from Baseball-Reference.com's Houston Astros History & Encyclopedia, and are current through 2022.
+These statistics are from Baseball-Reference.com's Houston Astros History & Encyclopedia, and are current through 2025.

 Postseason appearances

 Postseason record by year

-The Astros have made the postseason sixteen times, with the first one being in the 1980 season.
-They are one of eight teams as of 2022 to have a winning postseason series record.
+The Astros have made the postseason eighteen times, with the first one being in the 1980 season.
+They are one of only eight teams (as of 2024) to have a winning postseason series record.